 Office planning has changed considerably over the last decades, by transforming the focus from private static office rooms to open workspaces.
-The development of work tools, and changes in work habits have gained the attention of senior management; most notably for cost savings in activity-based working environment.
+The development of work tools and changes in work habits have gained the attention of senior management; most notably for cost savings in activity-based working environments.

 From closed rooms to activity-based offices

 Closed offices were a common way to design and build office space in the 80’s